graearea/graearea.github.io/mirror-mounts.md

 Yes! for £5 more I can do a colour that I have filament for (currently Orange, Red, Green, Grey, Blue).
 I can do others but cost will be more.
 I'm not guaranteeing colour tone.

 ## Can I use either Motamec or Spa mirrors
-Yes, although I personally think the Spa mirrors are better as they're more convex and a little stiffer (comparison [here](https://www.caterhamlotus7.club/forum/techtalk/motamec-vs-spa-mirrors-0)). they are a bit more finicky to fit and adjust though.
+Yes, although I personally think the Spa mirrors are better as they're more convex and a little stiffer (comparison [here](https://www.caterhamlotus7.club/forum/techtalk/motamec-vs-spa-mirrors-0)). they are a bit more finicky to fit and adjust though. you'll need to countersink the bolt holes on your motamec mounts for the bolts to be the right length.
-I don't supply bolts correct for the Motamecs as I don't think they're as good (although I do have them on my car at the moment), but bolts are easily sorted.

 ## What if you think they're rubbish?
 cut them in half with a saw, send me a photo them, I'll not ask you for any money.